 In certain places, pedestrian-priority streets, or woonerfs (the word woonerf is Dutch for "living street" and is defined as a road that is designed with special features to reduce the amount of traffic using it, or to make the traffic go slower), may be appropriate.
-Specifically, the City should evaluate this configuration for Howard St. between Mallon St. and Dean St. NACTO refers to these streets as commercial shared streets.
+Specifically, the City should evaluate this configuration, along with other pedestrian-oriented configurations, for Howard St. between Mallon St. and Dean St. NACTO refers to these streets as commercial shared streets.